 - Our model is to produce qualitative Position Papers on a range of material ethical and ESG subjects that subsequently lead to a Policy being adopted

-- We have produced Position papers on a range of subjects including:
+- We have produced Position Papers and Policy Statements on a range of subjects including:

 - Climate change